The Word Alive: Real (2013–2015)

 In an interview with Dead Press! while on the Manchester date of their UK tour supporting Parkway Drive in November, guitarist Zack Hansen revealed that the band plans to release a new EP in 2013 followed by another full-length record in 2014.

 On August 1, 2013, the band entered the studio with Cameron Mizell to work on their third studio album which will probably be released in early 2014.
-On August 18, the band posted a photo on Instagram detailing the progress on the new album.
+On August 18, the band posted a photo on Instagram detailing the progress on their next album.
 On August 27, Sumerian Records released a tour trailer video announcing the "Started From The Bottom Now We Here Tour" which is a North American tour where The Word Alive will co-headline with I See Stars.
 The tour also features Crown the Empire, Get Scared, Dayshell, and Palisades.

-On November 5, an interview with the band's frontman Smith he discussed the band's new album being released in spring 2014.
+On November 5, an interview with the band's frontman Smith he discussed the band's next album being released in spring 2014.
 On the sound of the album Smith stated that the album will have some of the heaviest songs they have ever written, along with songs that will be composed of all singing vocals.
 He also stated that the album is completely recorded and currently being mastered.
 The reason behind the delay is that the band are trying to get some of their friends to contribute on the album.
 The band also expects to have a single released by the end of the year.
 On December 18, the band announced "The Unconditional Tour" beginning in late February through March with fellow acts Memphis May Fire, A Skylit Drive, Hands Like Houses and Beartooth.
 Later that day, the band released their first studio update in a planned series for their forthcoming album with a projected spring release through Fearless Records.